chauhang/mlflow/mlflow/pytorch/torchserve/examples/BertNewsClassifcation/README.md

 ## Generating model file (.pt)

 This example uses the pretrained bert model to perform text classification on news reports.

-Run the `news_classifier.py` script which will fine tune the model based on play store review comments.

-By default,  the script exports the model file as `bert_pytorch.pt` and generates a sample input file `sample.json`

-Command: `python news_classifier.py --epochs 5`
+Command: `python bert_pytorch.py --epochs 20 --tracking-uri http://localhost:5000/ --mlflow-experiment-name demo --register-model-name bert_model --num-samples 5000`

-By default this example logs the requirements(`requirements.txt`) and vocabulary file(`bert_base_cased_vocab.txt`) along with the model.
+By default this example logs the requirements(`requirements.txt`) and vocabulary file(`bert_base_cased_vocab.txt`) along with the model into mlflow server.

+Once the model is logged into mlflow, the model will get registered as `bert_model`.

 ## Starting torchserve